Guidance Notes for Job Applicants

-- Cares for the Environment
+- Cares for people’s health

 To help the Council achieve these priorities and meet its statutory responsibilities, it is essential that all applicants especially those who will be working with children, young people or vulnerable adults are subject to vigorous recruitment procedures and pre-employment checks.

 Recruitment to posts working with children, young people and vulnerable adults is strictly controlled by legislation/ regulations and those applying to work in this capacity will be subject to a criminal record check via the Disclosure and Barring Service (DBS).
 This check provides a disclosure of any convictions, cautions, reprimands and final warnings and also makes checks against the Disclosure and Barring Service Children’s and/or Adults Barred Lists, where appropriate.